coobbi/JavaStudyPro/IniFileOpener.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-By downloading, installing, or using this software, you agree to the terms of the Minecraft End User License Agreement (EULA) provided by Mojang Studios/Microsoft, available at: https://account.mojang.com/documents/minecraft_eula.

-This software is not an official product of Minecraft, Mojang Studios, Microsoft, or PaperMC.
-It is an independent third-party application.

 Contact Us: